juhda/juhda/README.md

 **What types of projects are you interested in?**

-Building compilers, runtime systems, embedded software, system-level architectures, and high-performance developer tooling.
+Edge AI pipelines, embedded firmware, system-level architectures, and tools that enable efficient, sustainable computing.

 **Are you open to collaboration?**

-I'm always open to meaningful collaborations around compiler technology, embedded systems, simulation frameworks, or systems design.
+I'm always open to meaningful collaborations around edge AI, embedded systems, or systems design—reach out if you’re working on something impactful.

 **Where can I learn more about your work?**

-You can explore my personal website and portfolio for selected projects. <!--, or browse my GitHub profile for additional technical contributions and activities.-->
+You can explore my [personal website](https://davidjuhasz.dev) and [portfolio](https://davidjuhasz.dev/portfolio) for selected projects. <!--, or browse my [GitHub profile](https://github.com/juhda) for additional technical contributions and activities.-->